courselabs/docker/labs/compose/README.md

 docker logs rng_rng-web_1

 # the web app is using the domain 'numbers-api'

+# run the nslookup command in the container:
 docker exec rng_rng-web_1 nslookup numbers-api
 ```

 </details><br/>

-> The API domain doesn't match the service name we're using.
+> The API domain isn't accessible.

+The name of a service in the Compose file becomes the DNS name containers can use to access that service.
+The API service name is `rng-api`, not `numbers-api`.

 We could change the API service in the Compose file, but the web app supports a configuration setting for the API URL:

-- [rng/v2.yml](/labs/compose/rng/v2.yml) sets that config value and also increases the logging level for the API.
+- [rng/v2.yml](./rng/v2.yml) sets that config value and also increases the logging level for the API.

+Docker Compose uses a desired-state approach.
+If you need to change your application, you change the YAML and run `up` again.
+Compose looks at what's running and what you're asking to run and it makes whatever changes it needs.

 📋 Deploy the updated Compose spec in `labs/compose/rng/v2.yml` and use Compose to follow all the container logs.